hashicorp/boundary-reference-architecture/deployment/docker/README.md

 Login to the UI:
   - Open browser to localhost:9200
-  - Login Name: <any user from var.users>
+  - Login Name: <any user from terraform var.users>
   - Password: foofoofoo
   - Auth method ID: find this in the UI when selecting the auth method or from TF output

+If you did not use `./run login`, you can also login by hand:

 ```bash
 $ boundary authenticate password -login-name jeff -password foofoofoo -auth-method-id <get_from_console_or_tf>